Cactus terrariums are infinitely Instagrammable.

 The Best Setup for a Successful Cactus Terrarium

-Stay away from any sealed containers, a cactus in a jar or any other type of closed cactus terrarium is a no-no. Even the likes of long open-topped vases or those with a hole cut out will still trap too much humidity.
+Stay away from any sealed containers or jars.
+Even the likes of deep open-topped vases or those with narrow openings will still trap too much humidity.

 Any old substrate isn’t going to cut it here.